W3SS/CS200-Concepts-of-Progamming-Algorithms/Assignments/Exam Review/Final Exam Review/README.md

 ### Cipher class

-This is the base class.
-It is an abstract base class.
+This is the base class

 #### Methods: